 What are the commitments?

-Applications are due September 1, 2020.
-Participants commit to attending monthly meetings that begin in September 2020 and end in April 2021.
-Meetings are held on once/month on Sundays, from 12pm-4pm at the WorldOregon office in downtown Portland.
+Applications are due September 20th, 2020.
+Participants commit to attending two meetings per month that begin in October 2020 and end in May 2021 (time and day of the week TBD).
+Meetings will be held virtually until it's safe to meet in person.
+When this happens, meetings will be held at the WorldOregon office in downtown Portland.
 Participants are also expected to attend leadership trainings during the program year, where they meet with inspiring community leaders.
 Participants will work in small groups to plan and execute a Social Action Project related to the global topics they are most passionate about, such as climate justice and immigration.
 Regular email communication with YLA Coordinator and other group members is expected.

 How are applicants selected?